-To set these special presets, if you have set up alarm channel 1, move the dome camera to where you wish alarm 1 preset to move to, and using the keypad press 29 followed by the Preset button.
-Then if you have set up alarm channel 2, move the dome camera to where you wish alarm 2 preset to move to, and using the keypad press 30 followed by the Preset button and so on.
+To set these special presets, if you have set up alarm channel 1, move the dome camera to where you wish alarm 1 preset to move to, and using the keypad press the preset button followed by 29.
+Then if you have set up alarm channel 2, move the dome camera to where you wish alarm 2 preset to move to, and using the keypad press the Preset button followed by 30 and so on.